jcole-sec/CSC-842/Module 05 - Patrolman/readme.md

 - process user
 - parent process name and id

-Patrolman uses some of this data to then run 'hunt evil' and threat intelligence lookup functions.
+Patrolman uses some of this data to run 'hunt evil' and threat intelligence lookup functions.

-The 'Hunt Evil' function leverages detection logic outline in the SANS DFIR poster available [here](https://www.sans.org/posters/hunt-evil/).
-Primarily this checks for irregulaties in either the process' path, user, or parent process.
+The 'Hunt Evil' function leverages the detection logic outline in the SANS DFIR poster available [here](https://www.sans.org/posters/hunt-evil/).
+Primarily this checks for irregularities in either the process' path, user, or parent process.

-The CTI enrichment function checks to determine if the process is communicating with a public remote IP.
+The CTI enrichment function checks to determine if the process communicates with a public remote IP.
 If it is, it performs the following actions:
 - Executes a RIPE API lookup to append the remote network name and country of registry
-- Executes a ThreatFox remote IP lookup to appends a threat confidence level, malware common name, and threat type if a match is present
+- Executes a ThreatFox remote IP lookup to append a threat confidence level, malware common name, and threat type if a match is present

 The CTI enrichment function will then perform a similar ThreatFox lookup for the process hash to retrieve the same data (regardless of socket condition).